MashCannu/Performance_Demo/README.md

-## PowerShell Script for the performance demo by iPerf3
+## PowerShell Script for the performance test by iPerf3

 ### Local 5G demo network